-Chemo does cause side effects.
-There is information about the specific ones in Macmillan's chemotherapy section.
+Chemotherapy does cause side effects.
+There is information about the specific ones in Macmillan’s chemotherapy section.

 Keeping the leukaemia away long term (maintenance therapy)

 This treatment is given to prevent the leukaemia from returning (known as relapse).
-The chemo is given in low doses.
+The chemotherapy is given in low doses.
 You have it as an outpatient so you can keep doing all your normal, everyday activities when you’re having maintenance therapy.

 Maintenance therapy is given in 12-week cycles.